Scoutman01/community-hud-updated/README.md

 Due to the age of the original HUD and the evolution of TF2’s UI system, many elements had to be reused or adapted from modern versions of **PVHUD** and **flameHUD**.
 Additionally, **e.v.e HUD** was used as a reference and basis for several UI components.

-This project aims to keep the classic look and behavior of Community HUD intact, while ensuring compatibility with modern TF2 versions and HUD standards.

 # Links (Outdated / Archive)

 These links are kept for historical reference and documentation purposes only: